-The Anker SoundBuds Sport have very good isolation (see our recommendations for the best wireless noise cancelling earbuds).
+The Anker SoundBuds Sport have very good isolation.
 In the bass range, where the rumble of airplane and bus engines sits, they isolate by about 8dB, which is average.
 In the mid-range, important for blocking out speech, they achieved more than 20dB of isolation, which is very good.
 In the treble range, occupied by sharp sounds like S and Ts, they reduce outside noise by more than 47dB, which is excellent.

 The leakage performance of the SoundBuds Sport is great.
 The significant portion of the leakage is concentrated in a narrow range around 2KHz, resulting in a leakage that sound sharp and thin.
 The overall level of the leakage is very quiet too.
 With the music at 100dB SPL, the leakage at 1 foot away, averages at 28dB and peaks at 47dB SPL.
 This is noticeably lower than the noise floor of most offices.

 The Anker SoundBuds Sport have a sub-par integrated microphone.
 In quiet environments, speech recorded or transmitted with this mic will sound noticeably thin and muffled.
 In noisy situations, it will struggle to fully separate speech from background noise even in moderately loud environments, like a busy street.